-Research report 2017 - Max Planck Institute for European Legal History
+Research report 2017 - Max Planck Institute for Legal History and Legal Theory

 Decision-making cultures in the legal history of the European Union